Cool Runnings: Box office

+Cool Runnings debuted at number 3 at the US box office with a gross of $7,046,648 in its opening weekend from 1,387 theaters behind the also debuting Malice in first place and the second week of The Good Son.
+The following weekend it expanded to 1,803 theaters and moved up to second place grossing $9,568,699 over the 4-day Columbus Day weekend behind the opening Demolition Man.
+The film had total domestic earnings of $68,856,263 in the United States and Canada, and $86,000,000 internationally for a total of $154,856,263 worldwide.
+The film was popular in Germany (with a gross over $12 million), Japan (over $7 million) and the United Kingdom (over $8 million).
+The film grossed $416,771 in Jamaica.

 Critical response

 Cool Runnings received positive reviews, including one from Kevin Thomas of the Los Angeles Times which referred to the film as "a sweet-natured, high-spirited comedy, that rare movie that plays effectively to all ages.
 Even rarer, it celebrates genuine sportsmanship, placing the emphasis back on how the game is played in the face of the winning-is-everything philosophy that permeates every aspect of contemporary life."

 Richard Harrington of The Washington Post wrote "a wholesome, engaging, frequently hilarious, ultimately inspirational film."

 Cool Runnings has received a rating of 76% on Rotten Tomatoes based on 42 reviews.
 The site's consensus states "Cool Runnings rises above its formulaic sports-movie themes with charming performances, light humor, and uplifting tone."
-On Metacritic it has a score of 60% based on reviews from 17 critics, indicating "mixed or average reviews".
+On Metacritic, it has a score of 60% based on reviews from 17 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade A on scale of A to F.